lukso-network/docs/docs/guides/digital-assets/read-asset-data.md

       .call();
     return isERC725YLegacy;
   } catch (error) {
-    console.log("Address could not be checked for ERC725YLegacy interface");
+    console.log('Address could not be checked for ERC725YLegacy interface');
   }
   return isERC725YLegacy;
 }

 // Debug
 checkErc725YInterfaceId(SAMPLE_ASSET_ADDRESS).then((isLegacy) =>
-  console.log(isLegacy)
+  console.log(isLegacy),
 );
 ```

   </TabItem>
 </Tabs>

-## Step 5 - Receive the encoded asset data
+## Step 4 - Receive the encoded asset data

 Now we can safely retrieve the metadata for the asset address.
 The [LSP4](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) metadata is saved under the ERC725Y key-value store of the digital asset.
 We need to input the correct data key to fetch the associated value.
 There are multiple [LSP4 keys](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) for different properties.